 - The intervention eliminated the gender gap between boys and girls.
 In control schools, girls fell behind boys, whereas girls performed as well as boys in intervention schools.

-- The evidence highlighted by the research reflects that accelerated learning is taking place (for example, a 47% increase in learning gains for UT intervention schools compared to the control schools).
+- The evidence highlighted by the research reflects that accelerated learning is taking place (for example, a 47% increase in learning gains for Unlocking Talent intervention schools compared to the control schools).

 - Reading scores doubled and girls are no longer falling behind boys.